 This shows that outsourcing is a good way of showing humility to ask for help in order to land at a better place.

-Uniliver is a trusted company, but that did not guarantee a smooth operation every time.
-With so many things going on within the company and its branches, Uniliver has so much on its plate.
+Unilever is a trusted company, but that did not guarantee a smooth operation every time.
+With so many things going on within the company and its branches, Unilever has so much on its plate.

 Different branches across the globe use different ERP systems.
-Uniliver decided that it’s best to have one ERP system for the whole Uniliver body in Europe.
-However, Uniliver was not savvy when it comes to IT stuff.
+Unilever decided that it’s best to have one ERP system for the whole Unilever body in Europe.
+However, Unilever was not savvy when it comes to IT stuff.
 This is why company outsourced its ERP system development to a third party.
 The result?
 A massive €700 million yearly savings in terms of operational activities.

 By outsourcing the services that the company did not have much expertise with, it was able to focus on what it is best at.
 By doing so, not only did they remove some burden from its employees’ backs, but it also enabled them to save a lot, which it could use for other business operations.